roman-milk/roman-milk.github.io/teacher-is-mistaken.md

   "I was thinking of sending Cindy for Pony-girl training," Angela said.

   Hollie didn't know whether to be happy or afraid.
 She didn't know what was involved, but surely it would be better than being subject to Angela's strict mastery.
-Report_Story #1